In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

 What, you thought you could just walk into the Social Security Administration after your child turned 18, fill out a form and apply for disability benefits, just like that?

-Instead, I have come away with this feeling like I’m doing something no one else in the world has ever done before.
 Seriously, we have jobs to go to and DACs to care for!
 I had to go back to “Waters Road” (SSA office) so many times it became a running joke in our house.
 “I’m going down to Waters Road!
 See you tonight!”
-I had a scheduled appointment with a claims agent handling my son’s case to deliver proof of disability for his claim, and when I showed up at the appointed time with the requested documents, the agent was “on vacation.”
-Another agent who barely made eye contact with me handled it; but I had too many documents, and his scanner was painfully slow (not a normal high-speed scanner like you find in modern offices) as he wasn’t the one who normally does this.
-He would only accept so many pages to be slid under his plexiglass barrier to be scanned in.
+I had a scheduled appointment with a claims agent handling my son’s case to deliver proof of disability for his claim (your child is not proof, don’t bring him down there, because the evaluators are in Austin), but when I showed up at the appointed time with the requested documents, the agent was “on vacation.”
+Another agent who barely made eye contact with me handled it; but I had brought too many documents with me, and his scanner was painfully slow (not a normal high-speed scanner like you find in modern offices) as he wasn’t the one who normally does this.
+He would only accept so many pages to be slid under the thin plexiglass barrier.
 “If they want more, they will let you know.”
-I had expected when the day came to be escorted into a private office area and have some hand-holding or guidance, an interview, not standing in front of a plexiglass window with my child’s whole life hanging in the balance.
-Don’t expect warm fuzzies.
+I had no idea there was going to be a page limit; I had to beg him to take more, once I realized he wasn’t going to scan in the whole stack.
+Also, I had imagined when the day came for my son to be enrolled we would be escorted into a private back office area and have some Styrofoam cup coffee hand-holding, not standing in front of a plexiglass window with my child’s whole life hanging in the balance.
+Don’t expect warm fuzzies at the SSA!
+And there will be people in the waiting area blaring their phones watching videos to pass the time.
+It is irritating.
+My advice?
+Eat a good breakfast before you go.
+Also, be forewarned: if your phone rings and you are on it talking for an instant, even to say, “I can’t talk now,” a burly police officer with a buzz-cut will come running over to tell you that you can’t be on your phone.
+Oh, and there is no free wi-fi at the SSA office, so don’t expect to use your time productively working.
+I give the experience one star.

-I was just there yesterday, on solar eclipse day, because now, approximately one year later, I received a letter in the mail saying that my son was not eligible for benefits anymore “because he is turning 19,” even after he was determined by the SSA to be disabled for life; or so I had thought.
-Monday, the day of the eclipse, was black-hole-sun day, when his benefits suddenly disappeared.
-I was there for hours, no resolution.
-The claims officers were too busy, and Linda at Window 1 didn’t know what to tell me when my name was called.
-Other stuff happened in the days in between.
-A week later, a new letter was mailed, his benefits were on again!
-I was also in the middle of applying for Medicaid, but they couldn’t move forward.
-I was down there that afternoon.
-“We see in our system that his benefits with SSA are ending, so we cannot approve his Medicaid.”
-Parents should not be put through so much grief.
+I was just down there yesterday, in fact, on solar eclipse day, because now, approximately one year later, I received a letter in the mail saying that my son is no longer eligible for benefits “because he is turning 19,” even after he was determined by the SSA to be disabled for life; or so I had thought.
+This was not even the first time benefits had just arbitrarily stopped.
+The day of the eclipse was black-hole-sun day, when his benefits suddenly disappeared.
+I was there for many hours, no resolution.
+The claims officers were too busy, and Linda at Window 1, who would not reveal her last name to me, didn’t know what to tell me when my name was called.
+“The claims agents are too busy.
+Can you come back another day?”
+Other stuff happened in the days in between which I won’t go into for the sake of brevity.
+A week later, a new letter was mailed out, his benefits were on again!
+But I was also in the middle of applying for Medicaid, but they couldn’t move forward because of the benefits thing with SSA.
+It was a train wreck, really, and my son was derailed.
+I was down there at THHS that very morning.
+“We see in our system that his benefits are ending, so we cannot process his Medicaid application,” I was told.

-Here is my advice, not that I feel really in a position to give it.
-What follows are some of the things you might want to do if your special child is approaching 18 in order to facilitate “transition.
+What follows are some things you might want to do if your special child is approaching 18 in order to facilitate “transition.”

 Get a State ID.
 New doctors will now ask to see your DAC’s photo ID when you show up for an appointment for the first time.
 You also must have this ID for travel with your child.
 The ID will also give police officers (should he come into contact with any) a heads up that your adult child is verbally impaired and may not respond to directions.
 Bring his State ID and guardianship docs whenever you go to doctors or travel with your adult child.